mike-north/ember-octane-workshop/notes/08-tracked-properties.md

 Let's get started!

-Opene up your component JS module [`app/components/login-form.js`](../app/components/login-form.js) and add the userId class field.
+Open up your component JS module [`app/components/login-form.js`](../app/components/login-form.js) and add the userId class field.
 For now, let's initialize it to `'1'`.

 ```js
 /**